pumpncode/balatro-highest-priestess/manual.md

 - `Rank Max`: If added, all cards must have at most the specified rank.
 - `Any Enhancement`: If added, all cards must be enhanced.
 - `Possible Last Hand IDS`: Uses multiline text.
 If added, the last hand played must be any of the hands on each row.
+- `Chill Hands`: If added, you must play [`Chill Hands`] consecutive unique poker hands to get this hand.
+- `All Facedown`: If added, all played cards must be face down.
+- `All Facedown`: If added, your remaining deck must have no cards.
+- `Math Identity`: This basically indicates the special condition for "math" poker hands.
+- `Everything is Enhanced`: If added, all cards played and held in hand must have the specified enhancement.
+- `Required Hands Left`: If added, you must have the specified amount of hands left when playing this hand. `Required Hands Left = 0` means this has to be the last hand of round.
+- `No Hand`: If `G.hand == nil`, all the Highest Priestess hands switch their requirements to just "Has the property `No Hand`".
+This means, regardless of the cards played, that only poker hands that have this property are considered to be played. `G.hand == nil` can happen if a mod [for some reason](https://discord.com/channels/1116389027176787968/1337113295391555595/1346123921648255087) is evaluating poker hands at the title screen.
+- `No Support Warning`: If the poker hand doesn't have this property, and the conditions a card pattern checks (see Card Pattern section) are not a subset or superset of the conditions another card pattern of the same hand pattern checks (see Hand Pattern section), then a warning is raised on the parser.
+Go to Support Warning section to learn more about this.
+- `All Steel Red Seal King in Hand`: Exactly what it says.
+If added, you have to do some kingmaxxing.
+- `Reset Nostalgia`: If added, the set of cards that's memorized for the `Nostalgic` property is reset.
+That means the first 5-card hand played this run will now be the next 5-card hand you'll play after this hand.
+- `Money Ease`: If added, change your current money by the specified amount when this hand is played.
+Amount can be positive or negative.
+- `Banana Scoring`: If added, all played cards give +3 Mult when scored, or X2.7 Mult if Gros Michel ever went extinct.
+- `Special Mult`: If added, Special Cards temporarily give the specified +Mult when played and scored.
+- `Enhance Kicker`: If added, all cards that don't make up a Two Pair become Special Cards when this hand is played.
+- `Special Joker`: If added, Special Cards temporarily create a Joker if there's room when played and scored.
+- `Special XMult`: If added, Special Cards temporarily give the specified XMult when played and scored.
+- `Probability Mod`: If added, all listed probabilities are temporarily multiplied by the specified amount when this hand is played, from the calculation of the blind's debuff to the end of this hand's evaluation.
+- `Gene Dupes`: If added, Special Cards self destruct and create the specified amount of copies without enhancement when played and scored and this hand is played.
+- `Required Hands Played`: If added, you must have played for this round the specified amount of hands before. `Required Hands Played = 0` means this has to be the first hand of round.
+- `Create Joker ID`: If added, create the specified Joker when this hand is played, referring by their full key.
+For example `Create Joker ID = j_jolly` creates Jolly Joker.
+- `Hand Size Mod`: If added, temporarily change the hand size by the specified amount for this round when this hand is played.
+The amount can be positive or negative.
+- `All Cards in Hand of Rank`: If added, all cards played and held in hand must be of the specified rank.
+- `Special Wild`: If added, all Special Cards temporarily count as any suit when this hand is played.
+- `High Special`: If added, played hand can't contain a Pair and the highest ranking card must be a Special Card.
+- `Draw Extra`: If added, temporarily change the amount of cards drawn by the specified amount after playing this hand.
+The amount can be positive or negative.
 - `Nostalgic`: Used by the "Nostalgia" hand.
 If added, all cards must match the rank and suits of the first 5-card hand that was played this run.
 Does not count if you haven't played a 5-card hand this run.
 - `RNG`: Used by the "RNG" hand.
 If added, all cards must match the rank and suits of a set of 5 cards randomly-generated at the start of the run.
 - `Joker Texture ID`: Used internally.
 If added, Jokers created for the poker hand have custom art.
 - `Planet Texture ID`: Used internally.
 If added, planets created for the poker hand have custom art.
 - `Deja Vu`: Used internally.
 This is basically the condition for Deja Vu hand.
+- `Slayer`: Used internally.
+This is basically the condition for Slay the Monster hand.
+- `Ritual`: Used internally.
+This is basically the special effect for the Ritual hand.

 ### Grouped Poker Hand Properties